f5devcentral/f5-agility-labs-containers/docs/class1/module4/lab1.rst

     kubectl create -f ingresslink-customresourcedefinition.yaml

-2. Deploy CIS Deployment Manifest

-   .. note:: Follow Lab 2.1 - Install & Configure CIS in ClusterIP

 #.
-Add the following statements to the CIS deployment arguments for Ingresslink
+Deploy CIS Deployment Manifest from the Lab 2.1.
+Add the following statements to the CIS deployment
+   arguments for Ingresslink

   .. code:: bash